 Team Leader: Sarthake Choudhary

-The official undergraduate AI Robotics student team of Manipal University, Project MANAS was founded in the year 2014.
+The official undergraduate AI Robotics student team of Manipal Academy of Higher Education, Project MANAS was founded in the year 2014.
 Project MANAS is currently a team of 45 undergraduates taking part in Mahindra’s “Spark the Rise Driverless Car Challenge” and a lot of AI robotics projects like autonomous delivery carts, a 6DoF robotic arm, and swarm robotics among other things.
 The aim is to establish project MANAS as a cutting edge AI robotics research lab.

 Project MANAS qualified 3 stages in the Mahindra challenge and is one of the top 13 teams, to qualify for the prototyping phase.
 The prototypes are capable of detecting and navigating around pedestrians, variety of traffic signs and signals, road and non-road regions, vehicles along with a wide range of other obstacles.
 The team plans to roll out a fully functional semi-autonomous car by next year.